Palmetto

 The first hole is a fantastic way to kick things off—it’s packed with just the right amount of first-shot pressure.
 You’ll face water, three sand traps, and a long green that seems to stretch forever.
 No pressure, right?

-Holes #3 and #4 are shorter but demand accuracy.
-They wrap around a small pond, with plenty of sand to keep you honest.
-The 4th is also where my friend Clyde once sank a par putt and did his signature happy dance.
+The 3rd and 4th give you views to a Target and a Crumbl.
+Do the first, not the latter!
+The 4th is where my friend Clyde once sank a par putt and did his signature happy dance.
 These days, he saves that move for birdies!

-Holes #5 and #6 border County Road 446A, a busy retail road lined with lots of commercial activity.
+Holes #5 and #6 continue along the retail road.
 Cars and trucks zoom past on your left, and you might even get a honk if your shot lands near the center.
-Hole #6 is particularly striking - it offers a clear view of the Evan’s Prairie Championship course in the background.
+The view on the 6th green offers a clear view of the Evan’s Prairie Championship course in the background.

-There’s no other course in The Villages that combines so many fascinating features—technical challenges, scenic beauty, and quirky details like those rakes.
-Palmetto is truly unique.
-Or should I say, Uni Q!
+There’s no other course in The Villages that combines so many fascinating features, technical challenges, scenic beauty, and quirky details.
+Hope you like it as much as I do.

 Toughest to Easiest: